Explore Halifax, N.C., the Birthplace of Independence

 It’s a quick drive to Weldon, where Riverside Mill offers shopping for antiques, clothes and handmade jewelry.
 It also loans bicycles and helmets.
 Grab one of each and set out on the shaded and level Roanoke Canal Trail.
 Plan on about an hour’s worth of easy pedaling and interesting stops, including a stone aqueduct, to reach Roanoke Canal Museum.
 There you’ll learn how the waterway and its locks took westward expansion to the Blue Ridge Mountains in the early 1800s and later generated power for local industries.

-Show your hotel key for 10 percent off your lunch check, and then follow U.S. Highway 301 South to Historic Halifax, where colonists first called for independence from Great Britain by signing the Halifax Resolves on April 12, 1776.
+Follow U.S. Highway 301 South to Historic Halifax, where colonists first called for independence from Great Britain by signing the Halifax Resolves on April 12, 1776.
 It’s celebrated locally with colonial-era activities and re-enactors every year.
 A 15-minute video and 2,000 square feet of exhibits at the Visitors Center set the scene at the state historic site.
 Follow the self-guided tour to period-furnished homes and Eagle Tavern, which hosted French general and American Revolutionary War hero Marquis de Lafayette in 1825.

 Dinner waits two blocks away at The Hen & The Hog.
 This Halifax hotspot is putting its spin on the farm-to-table movement, assembling a statewide culinary tour with its dishes.
 The pot pies, for example, are filled with Asheville bison, and the fried tofu appetizer is seasoned with Outer Banks sea salt and adorned with a curried reduction of Cheerwine, the cherry-flavored soda created in Salisbury a century ago.